ConesaLab/courses-SQANTI_verse/README.md

 sqanti3 qc -c <config_file> -a isoforms=<path_to_isoforms> dir=run_2
 ```

-In the configuration file, each module options are preceeded by the `enabled` tag.
+In the configuration file, each module options are preceded by the `enabled` tag.
 Setting it to true or false will activate or deactivate each module respectively when running the wrapper in `all` mode.

 Finally, there are two new options: